rudle/leander/README.md

 This provides a nicer way to search for links and get some context when the time comes to retrieve one.

 ## Help
-usage: leander 'query' OR leander\n query bookmarks or store a bookmark from URL on STDIN\n
+usage: leander 'query' OR leander query bookmarks or store a bookmark from URL on STDIN

-specific options\n
+specific options
-        --show-html                  print out the HTML stored for each URL provided\n --hide-url                   hide URL : useful with --show-html to pipe output to a browser\n -h, --help                       Show this message
+        --show-html                  print out the HTML stored for each URL provided --hide-url                   hide URL : useful with --show-html to pipe output to a browser -h, --help                       Show this message

 #### Reccomended Usage